 Structuring the text

-The headline should be unambiguous and fewer than 10 words.
+The headline should be short and unambiguous, 5-10 words.
 Please do not use capital letters apart from the first word and names etc.

-The total article should be 600 to 1,000 words in length, with a preference for pieces around 1000 words.
+The total article should be approximately 600 to 1,000 words in length, with a preference for pieces around 1000 words.
 The body of the text should include short two-word subheadings: the first should appear roughly after the first three paragraphs, and thereafter every five paragraphs.
 These are intended to organise the text and keep the reader interested, they are not intended to encapsulate an argument.